Mike Comstock – DPW Manager

 • Post construction “best management practices”

 Kochville Township recently formalized various policies and procedures related to storm water into the Storm Water Management Plan 2006 in order to allow for more uniform application of guidelines and to comply with NPDES Phase II regulations.

 You can find information on the Saginaw Area Storm Water Authority, as well as the Clean Water Act and area watershed plans and maps, on the SASWA website at http://www.saswa.org.

 Click on below for Kochville’s Storm Water Management Plan and Application:

 Kochville water and sewer customers are billed quarterly based on water usage plus a readiness-to-serve charge for meter reading and maintenance.
-Current water and sewer rates are published as Resolution 14-032 water and sewer rates and charges
+Current water and sewer rates are published as Resolution #17-11 Water and Sewer Rates

 Water rates are reviewed annually and a comprehensive rate study is completed every three to five years.
 A completed water study was done on April 15, 2014.
 Please click on below for report: